-1. Suspend the execution of the process, so that its memory contents no longer change.

-2. Copy the contents from memory to disk.

-3. On the other machine, start paging in.
-Since the file system is shared and not the memory, we can load the process into receiver's memory.

-Q: Are the jobs exclusively CPU, or they can do I/O too?

-A: They can do I/O. There is filesystem shared across all machines in some centralized server.

-Q: What if every body goes to lunch (leave the machine idle) and comes back to work (use machine) at the same time?

-A: There can be a queue of jobs awaiting execution, so they can be run on idle nodes when users are away.
+- 1. Suspend the execution of the process, so that its memory contents no longer change. - 2.
+Copy the contents from memory to disk. - 3.
+On the other machine, start paging in.
+Since the file system is shared and not the memory, we can load the process into receiver's memory. - Q: Are the jobs exclusively CPU, or they can do I/O too? - A: They can do I/O. There is filesystem shared across all machines in some centralized server. - Q: What if everybody goes to lunch (leave the machine idle) and comes back to work (use machine) at the same time? - A: There can be a queue of jobs awaiting execution, so they can be run on idle nodes when users are away. - Q: Do processes declare whether they can be migrated? - A: On some degree it depends on what the user wants to do.
+If the user knows if the process does not require network communication, then yes it can be declared. - Q: Does process migration between two machines require same OS? - A: For Sprite, yes.

-6.7.3 Condor (U. of Wisonsin)
+7.7.3 Condor (U. of Wisonsin)

+The distributed system that still exists today.
 Condor makes use of idle cycles on workstations in a LAN.
 It can be used to run large batch jobs and long simulations.
 It has a central job management system, called the condor master, which idle machines contact to get assigned waiting jobs.
 It supports process migration and flexible job scheduling policies.
+If Condor runs on OS that does not support process migration, then we need to configure condor to not terminate the process when user comes back or terminate the job.
 The SLURM scheduler on UMass Swarm cluster is an example of this paradigm.